SAP-samples/teched2025-CS261/exercises/ex2/2_ExceptionMonitoring_Base.md

 - Apply your selection
 ![IEM Scope Selected](images/IEM_Scope_Selected.png)

-- **Result**: You will see services a card for services of the type “SAP BTP, Cloud Foundry environment” in the Overview area, based on your selection.
+- **Result**: You will see a card for services of the type “SAP BTP, Cloud Foundry environment” in the Overview area, based on your selection.
 ![IEM Home](images/IEM_Home.png)